 They say that in summertime, the living is easy.
 But is it also restful?

-To learn more about the lazy days of summer and sleep, we teamed up with SleepScore Labs, our partner in sleep data and science, to take a look at how their users across America actually sleep when the days are longest, in June and July, as compared to other times of year.
+To learn more about the lazy days of summer and sleep, we teamed up with SleepScore Labs, our partner in sleep data and science, to analyze how Americans actually sleep when the days are longest, in June and July, as compared to other times of year.

-Read on to explore some of the possible reasons behind your sleepless nights and learn a few helpful tips to stay well-rested in every season.
+Read on to explore some of the factors that could be causing your sleepless nights and learn a few helpful tips to stay well-rested in every season.

-After looking at 548,005 nights of year-round sleep data from 28,191 Americans, SleepScore Labs found that in summer, bedtimes stretch much later on average.
+After looking at 548,005 nights of year-round sleep data from 28,191 Americans, SleepScore Labs found that in summer, bedtimes tend to average 11 minutes later at night than at other times of the year.
+Though 11 minutes may not sound like a lot, when you average the bedtimes of more than 28,000 people over more than half a million nights, the change becomes much more significant.
+In January and February, the average bedtime was approximately 11:06 p.m., but by June and July, it shifted to 11:17 p.m.
 The reasons can be because of time off from work, gatherings with friends, blockbuster movies, and, of course, longer days with more evening light.

 You may have heard the saying that “too much of anything isn’t good for anyone.”
 This is especially true for light.

 Exposure to long summer solstice days has been known to impair the production of important sleep-wake hormones such as melatonin.
-And due to the increase in daylight hours, all the light we enjoy during summer solstice (aka, the longest day of the year) may actually impact our sleep-wake cycle and circadian rhythms by signaling our brain to delay our much-needed melatonin secretion.
+These later sunsets — which can happen well past 9 p.m. in parts of the country (and past midnight in Alaska) may actually impact our sleep-wake cycle and circadian rhythms by delaying the melatonin secretion that informs our brains that it's time for rest.